Table of Contents

 The simple answer is that your body does respond differently to heat and cold, but the reality is more nuanced.
-Both winter and summer have unique impacts on calorie burn, and understanding these differences can help you tailor your fitness strategy to get the most out of every season.
+Both winter and summer affect how many calories you burn.
+Knowing these differences can help you adjust your fitness plan for each season.

 How the Body Burns Calories: Heat vs. Cold

 Your body is constantly burning calories to keep you alive and functioning.
 Whether it’s digesting food, pumping blood, or breathing.
 This is known as your basal metabolic rate (BMR).
-But when you add extreme temperatures into the mix, your body has to work even harder to maintain its core temperature, which increases calorie burn.
+When you add extreme temperatures, your body works harder to keep its core temperature.
+This increases calorie burn.

 In cold weather, your body engages in a process called thermogenesis, which generates heat to keep your body warm.
 Two types of thermogenesis come into play:

-2. Shivering thermogenesis: When non-shivering thermogenesis isn’t enough, your muscles begin to shiver, a process that requires significant energy and thus burns more calories.
+- Shivering thermogenesis: When non-shivering thermogenesis does not work, your muscles start to shiver.
+This process uses a lot of energy and burns more calories.

 In contrast, hot weather doesn’t burn quite as many extra calories.
 While your body still works to cool itself through sweating and increased blood circulation.
 The overall calorie expenditure isn’t as high as it is in the cold.
 However, exercising in the heat can increase your heart rate and blood flow, leading to a moderate boost in calorie burn.